Replicable-MARL/MARLlib/docs/source/algorithm/trpo_family.rst

     - Multi-agent trust region policy optimization (MATRPO) is one of the extended version of :ref:`ITRPO`.
     - Agent architecture of MATRPO consists of two models: ``policy`` and ``critic``.
-    - MATRPO is applicable for cooperative, collaborative, competitive, and mixed tasks.
+    - MATRPO is applicable for cooperative, collaborative, competitive, and mixed task modes.

 **Preliminary**: